ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 1. How do you recommend the results of your model be used?
 Who should learn from this?
 1. If we are treating this as a proof-of-concept to illustrate the viability of this type of computational approach to the city, what are the next steps for implementation?
 1. Your project evaluation relative to the anti-bias rubric we developed.
 These include identifying limitations, what this does and does not do or include.

+### Overall format and flow of text:

+For each of the sessions, write the minimum amount that is necessary for your project to be understood by someone reading your post.
+Each session needs to stand alone but it should not be super text heavy.
+Someone should be able to read through your post in 10 - 15 minutes.